Some conditions that seem to go hand in hand with feline diabetes (or just plain old age) and what we’ve done to treat them

 The traditional treatment offered by my vets was steroid injections - and steroids are not good for diabetics.
 After much surfing on the web I stumbled across Laurie and Jaspers website and we began treating his neuropathy with methylcobalamin - which is the activated form of vitamin B12.

 Laurie had found an article about how beneficial methylcobalamin had been in humans and she found that her cat Jasper (the big orange goodness!) also benefited from it.
 There is a link to the article on Laurie’s site, and Jasper is just gorgeous!
 In my own experience I noticed an improvement in Paris’ legs after about four weeks.

 Initially I was buying Methylcobalamin from America as I could not find a supplier in England, but now it is much more widely available over here.
-I got my most recent bottles from Discount Vitamins & Herbs.com - just type "methylcobalamin" into their search facility and it will bring up what stocks they have.
+Just type type "methylcobalamin" into a search engine and you'll get loads of choices.
 Be warned, it’s not cheap, but it’s likely that you won’t need to be buying it forever, just until your cat’s blood sugars are under control and any neuropathy has subsided.
 Whatever brand of methylcobalamin you go for, make sure it doesn't contain xylitol.

 Cystitis in diabetics is caused by the excess sugar in the bladder, and furthermore seems to be relatively common in older female cats.
 Poor Tatty, as a female, elderly, unregulated diabetic didn’t really stand a chance!

 She had four bouts of cystitis upon her initial diagnosis as a diabetic in April 2000, and has had three since.
 It might sounds pretty inconsequential in the scheme of things, but it’s horribly distressing for your cat and it’s dreadfully upsetting to watch your cat suffer with it.